rabbitmq/rabbitmq-website/site/logging.md

  * Via [configuration file(s)](configure.html): this is more flexible but requires a node restart between changes
- * Using [CLI tools](./cli.html), `rabbitmqctl set_log_level &lt;level&gt;`: the changes are transient (will not survive node restart) but can be used to enable and disable e.g. [debug logging](#debug-logging) at runtime for a period of time.
+ * Using [CLI tools](./cli.html), `rabbitmqctl set_log_level &lt;level&gt;`: the changes are transient (will not survive node restart) but can be used to activate and deactivate, for example, [debug logging](#debug-logging) at runtime for a period of time.

 To set log level to `debug` on a running node: